bookercodes/booker.codes/works/scrimba-pod.md

 ### Hiring an editor
 Once the podcast got some traction and positive feedback, I proposed that we hire an experienced podcast editor.

 Did you know?
-[83% of podcasts eventually stop uploading and die](https://podpros.com/5-main-reasons-podcasts-fail-and-how-you-can-overcome-each/#:~:text=There%20are%202.5%20million%20podcasts,in%20365%20days%20from%20now.) whereas the Scrimba podcast hasn't missed a week in over a year and is still going strong.
+[83% of podcasts eventually stop uploading and die out](https://podpros.com/5-main-reasons-podcasts-fail-and-how-you-can-overcome-each/#:~:text=There%20are%202.5%20million%20podcasts,in%20365%20days%20from%20now.), whereas the Scrimba podcast hasn't missed a week in over a year and is still going strong.

 Bringing on an editor allowed us to publish consistently and make the podcast as good as it can be while I worked on other projects in my role as Content Lead (you can read more about [how I reignited the Scrimba YouTube channel here](https://booker.codes/works/scrimba-yt/).)